 With a specialized focus on photography by Andy Warhol, Jim has acquired and placed more Warhol photography than any other collector, private dealer or gallery in the world.

 Hedges Projects has also published numerous editions with artists in Andy Warhol's inner circle including Christopher Makos and Sam Bolton.

-The company has also represented hundreds of works acquired directly from The Andy Warhol Foundation for the Visual Arts as well as Warhol Editor, Pat Hackett.
+The company has also represented hundreds of works acquired directly from The Andy Warhol Foundation for the Visual Arts as well as Warhol Editor and confidante, Pat Hackett.